Friday, 20 August 2021

 Vikrama Pandya's 4th reign year inscription records the gift of Land by the king to this temple.

-The Pandya King Sundara Pandya deva records that King granted a land to provide for worship on the day of "Ellandalaiyana Perumal "
+The Pandya King Sundara Pandya deva records that King granted land to provide for worship on the day of "Ellandalaiyana Perumal "

-As per the inscription the mukha mandapa was called as “Abanga puththarayan thirumandapam”
+As per the inscription the mukha mandapa was called as “Abanga Puththarayan Thirumandapam”

 LEGENDS

-It is believed that Pancha Pandavas, during their 14 years exile, came to this place and worshiped Lord Shiva of this temple.
+It is believed that Pancha Pandavas, during their 14 years of exile, came to this place and worshiped Lord Shiva of this temple.

 TEMPLE TIMINGS: